gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 Summary of Procedures for Elaboration Control
 =============================================

-A programmer should first compile the program with the default options, using none of the binder or compiler switches.
+You should first compile the program with the default options, using none of the binder or compiler switches.
 If the binder succeeds in finding an elaboration order, then apart from possible cases involving dispatching calls and access-to-subprogram types, the program is free of elaboration errors.

-If it is important for the program to be portable to compilers other than GNAT, then the programmer should use compiler switch :switch:`-gnatel` and consider the messages about missing or implicitly created ``Elaborate`` and ``Elaborate_All`` pragmas.
+If it is important for the program to be portable to compilers other than GNAT, you should use compiler switch :switch:`-gnatel` and consider the messages about missing or implicitly created ``Elaborate`` and ``Elaborate_All`` pragmas.

-If the binder reports an elaboration circularity, the programmer has several
+If the binder reports an elaboration circularity, you have several
 options:

 * Ensure that elaboration warnings are enabled.
-This will allow the static model to output trace information of elaboration issues.
-The trace information could shed light on previously unforeseen dependencies, as well as their origins.
-Elaboration warnings are enabled with compiler switch :switch:`-gnatwl`.
+This allows the static model to output trace information of elaboration issues.
+The trace information could shed light on previously unforeseen dependencies as well as their origins.
+You enable elaboration warnings with compiler switch :switch:`-gnatwl`.

 * Cosider the tactics given in the suggestions section of the circularity